Four Sergeants of La Rochelle: Conspirators

 After the 45th line regiment was formed in Chartres in 1816, Colonel Toustain replaced senior captains of the Empire with royalists.
 The non-commissioned officers, nostalgic for the Grand Army of Napoleon, were hostile to this.
 In 1821 under the Restoration, the 45th infantry regiment stationed in Paris worried the military and civil authorities because of its poor spirit.
 In particular, the soldiers refused to shout "Long live the King".
 To cut off the regiment from negative political influences (the barracks were located in the Latin Quarter of Paris, where students often protested), the regiment was transferred to La Rochelle in January 1822.

 Like many soldiers hostile to the Restoration, four young sergeants named Jean-François Bories, Jean-Joseph Pomier, Marius-Claude Raoulx and Charles Goubin, aged 26, 25, 24 and 20 respectively, founded a secret society within their unit.

 The charismatic Bories recruited from both non-commissioned officers and soldiers.
-Before leaving for La Rochelle, most of the regiment's non-commissioned officers worked in the coal industry.
+Before leaving for La Rochelle, most of the regiment's non-commissioned officers had also joined the secret society, similar to the Carbonari of Italy.

 General Jean Baptiste Berton's insurrection began without the support of the 45th regiment on 23 February.
 Berton's consequent failure sowed doubt among the 45th regiment.
 In March, Sergeant-Major Pomier, who took command in Bories’s absence, was arrested.
 Sergeant Auguste Goupillon helped him escape for a few hours for a secret meeting with General Berton, while on the run.
 Goupillon was later caught and gave a minimalist written confession, which was enough to arrest the main collaborators.

 Trial

-They were arrested on 19 March 1820 due to indiscretion and were among a number of people accused of belonging to the Carbonari, a revolutionary group.
+They were arrested on 19 March 1822 due to indiscretion and were among a number of people accused of belonging to the Carbonari, a revolutionary group.
 Bories was assigned to a group that included thirteen other soldiers and four civilians who appeared before a special jury.